 How Long Does Meth Stay in Your System?

-How long does Meth stay in your system?
+Factors affecting how long does meth stay in your system:

 Physically, Methamphetamine hydrochloride comes in a powder form.
-It ranges in color from light brown to white to a chunky crystal that looks like ice.
-Meth also goes by the street names of crank, crystal, glass, ice, meth, rock candy or speed.
+You can see ranges in color from light brown to white to a chunky crystal that looks like ice.
+Meth is famous by street name too, crank, crystal, glass, ice, meth, rock candy or speed.

-Meth works by increasing the amount of the neurotransmitter dopamine in the brain.
-Dopamine is associated with feelings of pleasure in the brain’s reward system.
+Meth’s nature of working is such that it increases the amount of neurotransmitter dopamine in the brain.
+Dopamine is related to feelings of pleasure in the brain’s reward system.

 However, it comes with its drawbacks of course.
 By sending the body into overdrive, it taxes the system’s resources.
 The continuous consumption of meth equates with the alteration in the normal functioning of dopamine.